porteconj/research_report/content/posts/a-policy-evaluation-of-the-reform-empresa-na-hora.md

 ![The figure is in "event time", where "Ref." indicates the year of the reform in a municipality](/v1636554845/research_report/Screen_Shot_2021-11-10_at_9.33.45_AM_gcpyqt.png 'Impact of "Empresa na Hora" on local firm creation')

 Moreover, the authors document that local employment increased on average by 4.8 percent per year from 2005 to 2008 in the reformed municipalities relative to the non-reformed ones.
 An investigation of the micro-level mechanisms shows that about 40 percent of the increase in employment comes from the rise in the number of entrants.
 The increase in employment among the incumbent firms occurred only in the most productive ones.

+Click here to go to the paper by [Sónia Félix and Chiara Maggi](https://econpapers.repec.org/paper/ptuwpaper/w201904.htm).